-If you’re wondering what does Solid State Drive mean, it’s easy.
+If you’re wondering what Solid State Drive means, it’s easy.
 It is called a “Solid State” because of the lack of moving parts.
-It has a solid state architecture.
+It has a solid-state architecture.

 It supports reading and writing data and maintains stored data in a permanent state even without power.

 What does a Solid State Drive do?
 What is a Solid State Hard Drive used for?

 To answer the question “What does a Solid State Drive do?” most of you might find it easier to know that an SSD serves exactly the same purpose as your classic Hard Disk Drive.